Edinburgh Festival Fringe: Notable shows

 A 2004 version of One Flew Over the Cuckoo's Nest was beset by problems, including the lead actor Christian Slater contracting chicken pox and the original director, Guy Masterson, quitting the project before it opened.
 Masterson was replaced by Terry Johnson.

 In 2005, a production of Neil Simon's The Odd Couple starring Bill Bailey and Alan Davies also directed by Guy Masterson was staged at the Assembly Hall, the meeting place on the Mound of the Church of Scotland.
 This had been taken over by Assembly Theatre and transformed into an 840-seat theatre.

 The Tattoo set-up at Edinburgh Castle served as the 6,000-seat venue for a one-off performance by Ricky Gervais of his stand-up show Fame in 2007.
 Gervais was accused of greed and taking audiences away from smaller shows.
 Gervais donated the profits from the show to Macmillan Cancer Support.

+Comedian Alex Horne created and lead the Fringe show "The Task Master" in 2010, which was followed by a sequel "Taskmaster II" in 2011.
+The idea for these shows was later bought by British television channel Dave and adapted into a comedy panel show.
+The success of Taskmaster (TV series) led to over 20 series being produced, plus a large number of international versions and a spin-off Junior Taskmaster.

 Fleabag, which Phoebe Waller-Bridge first performed as a solo show at Underbelly in 2013, later became a TV series.
 Phoebe Waller-Bridge was later announced as President of the Edinburgh Festival Fringe Society in 2021.

 In 2015, the Sherman/Nicholls original musical production of Love Birds made its premiere at The Pleasance.

 Hannah Gadsby's show Nanette won the 2017 Edinburgh Comedy Award and was credited with challenging stand-up comedy convention.
 It subsequently developed a worldwide audience via Netflix.

 In 2017, Toby Marlow and Lucy Moss's musical Six debuted at the Fringe, ahead of a national tour.
 The show would later go to the West End, then Broadway in 2020.